DGCA orders Air India to carry out more checks on Boeing 787 fleet after tragic plane crash - www.lokmattimes.com

 Indian investigators will be joined by experts from the US and UK in the coming days to carry out the probe.

 The Boeing 787-8 Dreamliner was flown by Captain Sumeet Sabharwal, who had over 8,000 hours of flying and his co-pilot Clive Kunder, who had over 1,000 hours of experience.
-Immediately after take-off, the pilots gave a Mayday call, after which there was no communication from the pilots, and the plane came crashing to the ground, hitting a medical college building as it went up in flames.
+Immediately after take-off, the pilots gave a Mayday call, after which there was no response from the pilots, and the plane came crashing to the ground and hit a medical college building as it went up in flames.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app